People: Jun Wang, professor of chemical and biomedical engineering

 Raised without access to electricity, Jun Wang has come a long way to make a mark in atmospheric and environmental research.

 The assistant director of the University of Iowa Technology Institute (ITI) is an integral figure in upcoming National Aeronautics and Space Administration (NASA) missions.
-He tracks global pollution, weather conditions and wildfires; leads a team of researchers in Atmospheric and Environmental Research (AER) Lab, formerly known as the ARROMA Lab, at the University of Iowa; and was recently awarded the James E. Ashton Professorship in Engineering by the College of Engineering.
+He tracks global pollution, weather conditions and wildfires; leads a team of researchers in the Atmospheric and Environmental Research (AER) Lab, formerly known as the ARROMA Lab, at the University of Iowa; and was recently awarded the James E. Ashton Professorship in Engineering by the College of Engineering.

 “My home village is close to the northern bank of the Yangtze River’s entry to the east Pacific Ocean near Nantong in China,” Wang says.
 “We have four distinct seasons, and my family was all farmers.
 From early on, I recognized that the weather has a huge impact on our lives.”